 In April 2016, the Equity, Diversity, and Inclusion Working Group (EDIWG) was created following a community-wide meeting where over 100 community members including staff, faculty, and students, engaged in a discussion about the issues raised in the letter.

 Beginning in 2015, School of Drama Affinity Groups were expanded and formally funded by the School.
 In addition to the historic Black affinity group FOLKS, founded in 1981 by Angela Bassett, seven affinity groups have been formalized between 2015 and 2019.
-These groups include: ActOUT, Analyzing and Mobilizing Privilege (AMP), Asian and Asian-American Theatre Coalition (Asian Potluck), Beyond Borders, Disability Empowerment for Yale School of Drama (DEFY), El Colectivo, and People of Marginalized Genders (PMG).
+These groups include: ActOUT, Analyzing and Mobilizing Privilege (AMP), Asian and Asian-American Theatre Coalition (Asian Potluck), Beyond Borders, Disability Empowerment for Yale (DEFY), El Colectivo, and People of Marginalized Genders (PMG).

 In the fall of 2016, the EDIWG created the Naming Spaces Initiative, a program to honor historic figures who represent a diverse spectrum of identity and lived experience and to amplify their contributions to the School, Yale Rep, and the field.
 A dedication ceremony was held in the spring of 2018 to unveil seven newly named spaces, including rehearsal studios and a public lounge, in honor of Carmen de Lavallade, María Irene Fornés, Julie Harris, Harry Kondoleon, Ming Cho Lee, Wendy Wasserstein, and August Wilson.

 In spring 2018 Yale Rep and the School began underwriting the full cost of admission for any member of the staff, faculty, student body and advisory board to attend The People’s Institute for Survival and Beyond’s signature workshop: Undoing Racism and Community Organizing.